 Try our Explore Kwa-Zulu Natal trip to get under the skin of the region.
 You’ll drift through the charming towns of the Midlands, hike through the Drakensberg, learn about the bloody battles of the Anglo Zulu wars, before ending with a spot beach time on the Elephant Coast.

 What does spring have in store?
 September is the best time to visit South Africa if you want to see the flowers of Namaqualand in all their glory.
 A few hours north of Cape Town, in the Cederberg Mountains, the dry, desertscapes are turned into a kaleidoscope of colours as the flowers bloom in the spring sunshine.
 If you’re keen to avoid the searing summer temperatures (and the tourists!), these are excellent months to visit Cape Town and the Winelands, and drive the Garden Route.

 In the world of safari, however, the temperatures are soaring.
-In September and October, Kruger heats up day by day before the rains start to fall in November, but if you can stand the scorch, the game viewing is phenomenal.
-September is also one of the best times to visit South Africa if you’re looking to add a spot of beach time to your safari, and the islands of the Indian Ocean are at their peachy, beachy best.
+In September and October, the Kruger heats up day by day before the rains start to fall in November, but if you can stand the scorch the game viewing is phenomenal.
+September is also one of the best times to visit South Africa if you’re looking to add a spot of beach time to your safari and the islands of the Indian Ocean are at their peachy, beachy best.

 Our favourite trip to experience the delights of this beautiful country would probably be South Africa in a Nutshell.
 It has everything that travellers here look for; city time in Cape Town, vino aplenty in the Cape Winelands before travelling up to the wildlife packed Kruger to end things.